Trade Gold Trading

 • Long term oil trading method: uses 100 - 200 MA Period

-The crude crude oil trading price period in this case can be measured in minute oil charts, hourly oil charts, day oil charts or even weekly oil charts.
+The crude trading price period in this case can be measured in minute oil charts, hourly oil charts, day oil charts or even weekly oil charts.
 For our example we will use 1 hour oil chart time frame period.

-Short term oil moving averages are sensitive to crude crude oil trading price action and can identify oil trends signals faster than the long term moving averages.
-Shorter term oil moving averages are also more prone to whipsaws fake out signal compared to long term moving averages and a oil trader should choose a crude oil trading price period that will generate a oil signal early but not give too many oil whipsaws fakeout signals.
+Short term oil moving averages are sensitive to crude trading price action and can identify oil trends signals faster than the long term moving averages.
+Shorter term oil moving averages are also more prone to whipsaws fake out signal compared to long term moving averages and a trader should choose a crude trading price period that will generate a oil signal early but not give too many oil whipsaws fakeout signals.

 Long term oil moving averages help to avoid oil whipsaws, but are slower in identifying new oil trends and oil trend reversals.

-The work of a oil trader is to find a moving average period that will identify oil trends as early as possible while at the same time avoiding fake out signals (also commonly known as oil whipsaws).
+The work of a trader is to find a moving average period that will identify oil trends as early as possible while at the same time avoiding fake out signals (also commonly known as oil whipsaws).